lwshanbd/lwshanbd/README.md

 ### ✋Hi, this is Baodi.

-I am a incoming Ph.D student @ Stony Brook University.
+I am an incoming Ph.D student @ Stony Brook University.

 ### ✨ Contact ✨